The 10 commandments of Curly Hair!

 #3 STYLE WHILE THE HAIR IS SOPPING WET

 Hands off your bath towel for just one more minute—you can stave off frizz and prevent a stiff, sticky feeling by applying products before you've even stepped out of the shower stall.
 Use your fingers to rake products through from roots to ends, while the hair is SOPPING WET, then scrunch and squeeze upward toward the scalp.
+We suggest using a soft micro fiber towel or T-Shirt instead of a traditional bath towel.
+The less friction on the curls the happier they will be!

 #4 LIMIT ALCOHOL